 Step 7: Using a heavier line connect the nine points to finish your construction.

-A quick check to ensure your nonagon shape is accurate, is to measure all side lengths with your ruler.
+A quick check to ensure your shape is accurate, is to measure all side lengths with your ruler.
 If you have done it correctly all sides will measure the same!

-The use of coloring sheets allows your child to start experimenting with nonagons.
-A great first step is to encourage your child to color in shapes adjacent to eachother with the same color, until their shape starts to look like 'something'.
+The use of coloring sheets allows your child to start experimenting with triangles.
+A great first step is to encourage your child to color in triangles adjacent to each other with the same color, until their shape starts to look like 'something'.